-Ernest J. Gaines, Novelist of ‘Miss Jane Pittman,’ Dies at 86
+Acclaimed novelist Ernest J. Gaines, author of ‘Miss Jane Pittman,’ dies at 86

 Gaines tried filling that gap while still a teenager, writing a novel and sending it off to a New York publisher.
 When it was rejected, he burned the manuscript, he said.

-After serving in the Army from 1953-5, he enrolled at San Francisco State University, publishing short stores in a literary journal there.
+After serving in the Army from 1953-5, he enrolled at San Francisco State University, publishing short stories in a literary journal there.
 That was enough to get him a Wallace Stegner writing fellowship at Stanford University, where he stayed for a year before settling in San Francisco.

 He worked an assortment of jobs while continuing to write.
 He took another pass at the novel he had destroyed as a teenager, but was having trouble with it.
 Then, in 1962, as he followed the reports about a black man, James Meredith, who was trying to enroll at the all-white University of Mississippi, he had an epiphany.